MidnightBSD: Etymology

 MidnightBSD is named after Lucas and Caryn Holt's cat, Midnight, a ten-pound black Turkish Angora.

 License

 MidnightBSD is released under several licenses.
 The kernel code and most newly created code are released under the two-clause BSD license.
 There are parts under the GPL, LGPL, ISC, and Beerware licenses, along with three- and four-clause BSD licenses.

 Reception

+Michael Plura from Heise said it is extremely hard to configure a MidnightBSD distribution without even a desktop.
+He pointed to the dev vlog and said the developer himself showed the difficulty of providing a desktop OS as a solo developer.

 Jesse Smith reviewed MidnightBSD 0.6 in 2015 for DistroWatch Weekly: